 You dont have javascript enabled!
 Please enable it!
 HDCPR is about Puerto Rican Genealogy - Puerto Rican Genealogy Archives

-My website came about because I wanted to research my Puerto Rican Ancestry
+My website came about because I wanted to research my Puerto Rican Ancestry.

 Puerto Rico Genealogy (Hijos de Coamo, Puerto Rico) contains Catholic Church Records from 1645 through 1969.
 These Catholic Church records created by parishes in Puerto Rico include baptisms, confirmations, parish censuses, marriages, deaths, and indexes.
-This website is created for novice and advanced researchers to assist you in locating your ancestors’ records and history.
+This website is designed for novice and advanced researchers to assist you in locating your ancestors’ records and history.
 In addition, it includes transcriptions donated by volunteers and personal research of individuals from Puerto Rico.

 Dedication

 Our padres are the unsung heroes of every person who has done anything significant in their lives.
 Thank you for giving me life.
 I honor you and our ancestors.
 To my siblings, adopted siblings, Step-Parents, extended family, and friends, a part of me lives with you as a part of you lives within me.
 We all share the same blood as our ancestors.
 We are who we are because of them.
-Finally, I would not be the man I am without all of you in my life.
+Finally, I would not be the man I am without all of you.
 Thank you for supporting me on this journey, lending me an ear when I discovered our ancestors, and spending hours sharing my findings and explaining what a 3rd cousin 6x removed is—a Special Dedication to my Father, who passed away on April 6, 2022.
 Genealogy brought us closer together.

 My parents Donato Reyes and Maria Aponte.
 Puerto Rican Genealogy and about Hijos de Coamo, Puerto Rico